-In a nutshell the aim of the IRIE Mind project is to champion black mental health and provide community-based solutions to mental illness.
+In a nutshell, the aim of the IRIE Mind project is to champion black mental health and provide community-based solutions to mental illness.
 The project itself is Black led to reflect the culture and “know how” of the individuals we will be working with.
 There will be a strong emphasis on ensuring that the methods used reach the needs of the black community.

-8. To work in closer collaboration with statutory services and in particular with Forensic services in developing interventions geared at integrating clients into the community.
+- To work in closer collaboration with statutory services and in particular with Forensic services in developing interventions geared at integrating clients into the community.